Graduate route for University of Westminster students

 If you have previously held a Graduate route visa or a doctorate extension scheme visa then you would not meet the validity criteria for the Graduate route visa and should not apply.

-- You are required to apply online on the GOV.UK website.
-The application will cost £822 and you will have to pay the Immigration Health Surcharge (IHS) of £624 per year.
-The total IHS for the 2-year visa will be £1,248 and the 3-year visa for PhD students will be £1,872.
-The Immigration Health Surcharge will increase from £624 to £1,035 for any Graduate Route applications made on or after 6 February 2024.
-After this date, the total fee for the 2-year visa will be £2,070, and the 3-year visa for PhD students will be £3,105.
+• You are required to apply online on the GOV.UK website.
+The application will cost £880 and you will have to pay the Immigration Health Surcharge (IHS) of £1,035 per year.
+The total IHS for the 2-year visa will be £2,070 and the 3-year visa for PhD students will be £3,105.

-- You should receive a decision on your visa application within 8 weeks.
-You will be contacted if your application is likely to take longer, for example, if documents need to be verified or if the Home Office needs to undertake further checks
+• You should receive a decision on your visa application within 8 weeks.
+You will be contacted if your application is likely to take longer, for example, if documents need to be verified or if the Home Office needs to undertake further checks.
+You must stay in the UK whilst waiting for the decision.

-- You will need to know the Confirmation of Acceptance for Studies (CAS) number that you used for your Student visa application when you apply for the Graduate route.
-Your CAS would have been emailed to you before the start of your course at the University of Westminster and it will also be quoted in the email confirming that your successful course completion was reported to the Home Office
+• You will need to know the Confirmation of Acceptance for Studies (CAS) number that you used for your Student visa application when you apply for the Graduate route.
+Your CAS would have been emailed to you before the start of your course and it will also be quoted in the email confirming that your successful course completion was reported to the Home Office

 The Graduate route application process has been designed to be straightforward and simple.
-As part of the application, you will need to prove your identity using the UK Immigration: ID check app.
+As part of the application, you will need to prove your identity and scan your passport or your old BRP using the UK Immigration: ID check app.

-You'll then be able to use the digital process and will need to upload your own documents, complete a live scan which is like a ‘selfie’ and will receive a digital status if your application is successful.
+You'll then be able to use the digital process to complete the application and will receive a digital status if your application is successful.
 If you cannot scan your passport or BRP with the app, you will be asked to attend an appointment at a UK Visas and Citizenship Application Services (UKVCAS) Service point.
 You will be told what to do when you apply.

 There is no restriction on the type of work you can do, except work as a professional sportsperson or coach.
 The work can be in any sector and at any level without minimum salary requirements.
 You can be employed or self-employed.

-If you applied for the Graduate Route before 6 April 2022 you must stick to the normal Student visa work conditions until you have your Graduate route visa.
+If you applied for your Student Visa before 6 April 2022 you must stick to the normal Student visa work conditions until you have your Graduate route visa.

 If you are issued with a Graduate route visa, your visa will be subject to the following conditions: